nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `print timeline date <date>`

-Note: The spaces in the command above are mandatory!
+Note: The space in the command above is mandatory and should only have 1 spacing between each command parameters.

 Example: